cbryant24/styled-react/lib/animations/README.md

 # Animations

+Styled React animations are defined using plain javascript objects with properties to represent the type off css animation, duration, and count.

 ## In Animation

 The `in` animation property receives a plain javascript object that represents the animation keyframes using either the keywords `from` and `to` or using `0%` up to `100%` representation